yaeleiferman/Data_Science_Portfolio/README.md

 Welcome to my data science portfolio - these are projects I did over the course of a full-time in-person Data Science bootcamp I completed.

-Of note is my [Link Text](#capstone-startup-analysis), which was entirely self-directed.
+Of note is my [capstone project](#capstone-startup-analysis), which was entirely self-directed.

 Some projects are not as polished as I would have liked, but still demonstrate my skills despite the intense time constraints.